NCAA Division I Football Bowl Subdivision alignment history

 This is a list of NCAA Division I Football Bowl Subdivision alignment history.
 Teams in italics are no longer in the Football Bowl Subdivision.
 Teams in bold italics have announced transitions to FBS.
-The most recent programs to complete an FBS transition are James Madison, Sam Houston, and Jacksonville State, which all began their transitions in 2022 and became full FBS members in 2024.
-Kennesaw State is the next school to complete an FBS transition, starting it in 2023 and slated to complete it in 2025.
+The most recent programs to complete an FBS transition are Delaware and Missouri State, which all began their transition in 2024 and become full FBS members in 2026.
+North Dakota State and Sacramento State are the next schools to complete an FBS transition, starting it in 2026 and slated to complete it in 2028.
 The most recent school to leave the FBS ranks is Idaho, which downgraded its program to FCS (the Football Championship Subdivision) after the 2017 season.

 Notably, Idaho is the only program to voluntarily downgrade from FBS to FCS without extenuating circumstances since the NCAA created those subdivisions in 1978.
 After the 1981 season, a large number of programs were downgraded from Division I-A (now FBS) to Division I-AA (now FCS) by the NCAA.
 Two teams that met NCAA requirements to remain in I-A at that time, McNeese and Yale, chose to voluntarily downgrade to align with the rest of their conferences.
 Most never returned to I-A/FBS, with the most significant exceptions being Cincinnati and most members of the Mid-American Conference, which were reinstated into I-A after only a single season at the I-AA level.

-Listings are accurate for the upcoming 2025 college football season.
+Listings are accurate for the upcoming 2026 college football season.
 Schools that still compete in NCAA sports are listed with their current athletic brand names, which do not necessarily match those used by past members of FBS and its predecessors during their tenures at that level.